-Recording Connection graduate Scott Johnson lands job at Infinite Music in Boston, works with Charli XCX!
+Recording Connection graduate Scott Johnson lands job, works with Charli XCX!

 Working hard, honing his skills and staying connected—that’s the name of the game for Recording Connection grad Scott Johnson.
 Those qualities recently not only helped him land a job at his former mentor’s studio, but also to score his first major artist credit, recording for pop star Charli XCX!

-Many Recording Connection students end up getting hired by their mentors, but Scott made enough of an impression on his mentor—Steve Catizone of Infinite Music in Boston—that Steve held a job offer open to him even after he moved away for a year.
+[break side=”right”] Many Recording Connection students end up getting hired by their mentors, but Scott made such an impression on his mentor—Steve Catizone of Infinite Music—that Steve held a job offer open to him, even after he moved away for a year.

-That sense of meeting the client’s needs came in very handy for Scott recently.
-Not long after coming back to Boston to work with Infinite Sound, he got an interesting call from his boss and former mentor.
+[break] That sense of meeting the client’s needs came in very handy for Scott recently.
+Not long after coming back to his hometown to work with Infinite Sound, he got an interesting call from his boss and former mentor.

-And that’s not all; Scott’s training has also paid off for him with another job working live shows in Boston for Bill Kenney Productions, a job that has even led to health insurance benefits and a recent opportunity to set up for Marc Anthony when he came through town!
+[break] And that’s not all; Scott’s training has also paid off for him with another job working live shows for a busy event production company.
+It’s a job that has even led to health insurance benefits and even a recent opportunity to set up for Marc Anthony!

 [break] “They have their small touring crew that, or any artist does, that goes from stop to stop,” says Scott, “and then they hire a local crew at each location.
 So we do everything from unloading the trucks to hanging the PAs, building video walls, hanging lights, to running all of the cables.
 I was on the audio systems crew…and he did the show in the Round… I’ve been pretty lucky.
 I’ve been getting my music fill on the live side and on the recording side.”